-Recommendation Text Lead Responsibility Progress (Black font = Goal or Direction) (Green font = Completed by Oct.
-2017) (Blue font = Completed by Nov.
-2017) (Red Font = (10) RECOMMENDATION HAS BEEN MET) These roles are not distinctly differentiated at faculty level between Academic Senate and the faculty bargaining unit's role in participatory governance and labor relations.
-(Standard IV.A.6) Roles are now clarified at meetings - committees and groups - to educate the campus.
-Senate retreat in Fall 2016 included discussions on roles and a focus on procedures/processes.
-ASCCC visit in Fall 2016 - open session Regarding Roles: Presentation of 10+1 at all campus Flex Days clarifies roles of Senate Documentation clarifying the faculty roles between the Academic Senate and the faculty bargaining unit is still pending.
+Recommendation Text Lead Progress

+Responsibility (Black font = Goal or Direction)

+(Green font = Completed by Nov.
+2017)

+(Blue font = Completed by Dec.
+2017)

+(Red Font = (10) RECOMMENDATION HAS BEEN MET)

+These roles are not distinctly differentiated at faculty level between Academic Senate and the faculty bargaining unit's role in participatory governance and labor relations.
+(Standard IV.A.6) Regarding Roles: Presentation of 10+1 at all campus Flex Days clarifies roles of Senate Documentation clarifying the faculty roles between the Academic Senate and the faculty bargaining unit is still pending.
 22 In order to meet the Standard, the team recommends that the College develop a calendar to regularly evaluate its policies, procedures, and processes to assure their integrity and effectiveness (Standard IV.A.7) PRIE PRIE has identified initial tasks related to the development of a calendar/timeline for evaluation of policies, procedures, and processes.
 Work groups are being formed during the week of 4/17/17.
 PRIE has developed a format for a planning and evaluation calendar that shows when major institutional plans and processes will be evaluated over the next 10 years.
 The calendar currently includes evaluation of scheduled evaluations of the effectiveness of processes.
 A PRIE workgroup has developed a first draft of guidelines that can be used to evaluate the effectiveness of processes and procedures.
 The guidelines are intended to accompany the evaluation calendar, and the draft is on the agenda for discussion at the June PRIE Committee meeting (6/19/17).
 The PRIE Committee will test the guidelines using the recently finished Technology Plan as a pilot for an evaluation of process effectiveness.
 The PRIE Committee piloted a process evaluation survey with a group of individuals, who worked on the recent Tech Plan.
-After the group took the survey, the PRIE Office provided a summary of results and debriefed the
+After the group took the survey, the PRIE Office provided a summary of results and debriefed the process with the Tech Committee.

-Recommendation Text Lead Responsibility Progress (Black font = Goal or Direction) (Green font = Completed by Oct.
-2017) (Blue font = Completed by Nov.
-2017) (Red Font = (10) RECOMMENDATION HAS BEEN MET) process with the Tech Committee.
 The PRIE Committee used Tech Committee feedback to make improvements to the survey instrument.
 The PRIE Committee developed a "readiness checklist" that can be used prior to beginning a process cycle (or launching a new process).
-The checklist is intended to help ensure that measurable goals, clear communication, and support resources are in place before beginning a process.
+The checklist is intended to help ensure that measurable goals, clear communication, and

+Recommendation Text Lead Responsibility Progress (Black font = Goal or Direction) (Green font = Completed by Nov.
+2017) (Blue font = Completed by Dec.
+2017) (Red Font = (10) RECOMMENDATION HAS BEEN MET) support resources are in place before beginning a process.
 The PRIE Committee prototyped the checklist at its 11/6/17 meeting and made a few small adjustments.
 The PRIE Committee agreed that the evaluation calendar and tools should be included in the Integrated Planning Handbook and linked to the PRIE Office Intranet site so that they are accessible to the campus at large.
 RECOMMENDATION HAS BEEN MET